tmaxxdd/MVPWithFirebase/README.md

     }
 ```
 This window shows no more than again list of cards.
+Although views are pretty simple, everything you have to do is adding elements in layout and defining functions for them in contract.
+This is a superpower of MVP!

 ## Presenter